Enterprise Architecture 4.0

 Take advantage of new opportunities in the industry

-Exploiting these data sources, numerous technologies have emerged, and are frequently associated with the notion of Industry 4.0, including augmented reality, additive manufacturing, Big Data, Internet of Tools (IoT), etc. .
-At the same time, already existing tools such as PLM, ERP, MES or CRM can also benefit from these data sources and many companies wish to renew them in a more integrated and more global approach.
+By tapping into these data sources, a variety of technologies have emerged that are often linked with the concept of Industry 4.0.
+These include augmented reality, additive manufacturing, Big Data, and the Internet of Things (IoT), among others.
+Concurrently, existing tools such as PLM, ERP, MES, and CRM can also utilize these data streams effectively.
+Consequently, many organizations are eager to update these systems for a more cohesive and comprehensive strategy.

 How to take advantage of the new possibilities of Industry 4.0…